 During the eight years since the idea of a Paper Mill first occurred to us, we have not only dreamt about the beauty of this place, but also worked a lot in the direction of creating it.

 In 2011, we inaugurated in Comana a small Workshop-Museum, a place unique in Romania, dedicated to old book-related crafts.
-The Paper Mill brought here more than 12.000 children and adults in 6 years, people who visited the Workshop-Museum and participated in educational and creative workshops of handmade paper, letterpress printing and bookbinding.
+The Paper Mill brought here more than 30.000 children and adults, people who visited the Workshop-Museum and participated in educational and creative workshops of handmade paper, letterpress printing and bookbinding.

 Remarking the enthusiasm of both children and adults in direct contact with activities inspired by old crafts, in 2014 we decided to open a new way and to build here, in Comana, a small village dedicated to Romanian traditional crafts.
 For this dream to come true, we wrote a project, and the Comana Crafts Village could be built due to funds from the Norwegian Government.